 Here's the boxing crab.
 It's a great example of symbiosis as well as mimicry.
 Those big red things are not it's real eyes yet are pretty intimidating.
 The crab belongs to the phylum Arthropod; note the jointed legs and exoskeleton.
 The boxing crab performs a boxing behavior with those anemones.
+The anemones are of course, cnidarians.
+They serve to sting a possible predator or competitor perhaps.
+The anemones also capture plankton to feed on.
+Note the radial symmetry characteristic of this phylum.

 2 comments: